The 2023 referendum

-If you'll be overseas on the day of an Australian election, you can still have your say.
+If you're overseas on the day of a federal election, you can still have your say.

 Check your enrolment

-If an election is announced while you're overseas, check with the Australian Electoral Commission (AEC):
+If an election is announced while you're overseas, check with the AEC:

 - the enrolment deadlines